-d.
+b.
+Institutional Profile(s).
+Provide a brief description of the submitting organization and any other organizational partners in the project.
+Proposals should describe the current status of undergraduate or related geoscience education, research, and/or training opportunities at each organization, including the demographics and expertise of the faculty, staff, and the number, demographics, and expertise of the undergraduate or other targeted student population participating in these geoscience opportunities.
+If more than one organization is involved in the project, the proposal should describe the goals of the collaboration and the anticipated outcomes for students who will benefit from that collaboration.
+The roles of each organization and a management plan should be clearly defined. - c.
+Project Design.
+Proposals should describe the specific activities that will be undertaken to achieve the goals outlined in this solicitation, appropriate for the specific track being addressed.
+Details on the learning ecosystem model that will be applied during the project should be discussed here. - d.
 Project Personnel.
-This subsection should describe any relevant experience and the record of involvement with undergraduate research, training, and/or education of the PI, the faculty or other professionals who may serve as mentors for the proposed activities.
-The description should include information on the record of faculty/mentors in publishing work involving undergraduate authors and/or in providing professional development opportunities for student researchers/trainees.
-For all GEOPATHS-EXTRA projects and relevant GEOPATHS-IMPACT projects, this section should also discuss the diversity of the mentor pool; strategies for recruiting and selecting additional mentors; any training, mentoring, or monitoring that mentors have received or will receive to help them mentor students effectively during the extra- or co-curricular experience; and any plans by which mentoring relationships will be sustained after students leave the IUSE: GEOPATHS-supported activity.
+This subsection should describe any relevant experience and the record of involvement with research, training, and/or education of undergraduates, graduates, high school teachers, etc. by the PI, the faculty or other professionals who may serve as mentors for the proposed activities.
+The description should include information on the record of faculty/mentors in publishing work involving undergraduate and graduate authors and/or in providing professional development opportunities for student researchers/trainees.
+For all projects, this section should also discuss the diversity of the mentor pool; strategies for recruiting and selecting additional mentors; any training, mentoring, or monitoring that mentors have received or will receive to help them mentor students effectively during the extra- or co-curricular experience; and any plans by which mentoring relationships will be sustained after students leave the IUSE:GEOPAths-supported activity.